Skip to main content

 Cases of On-Site Injury / Illness of the Teacher Candidate

-• If a teacher candidate suffers an injury or illness on school property during the course of the student teaching placement, the college supervisor will immediately contact the Director of the Field Experience and School Partnerships Office at 607-753-2824.
+• If a teacher candidate suffers an injury or illness on school property during the course of the student teaching placement, the University supervisor will immediately contact the Director of the Field Experience and School Partnerships Office at 607-753-2824.

 SUNY Cortland Outreach Services